Wednesday, August 15, 2012

 Layer an Insulbrite circle between the pie top and the crust bottom.

-Pin bias tape to the pie top, wrong sides together.
+Pin bias tape to the pie top, right sides together.

 Sew along the fold line closest to the circle edge.